MM4096/MIDI-Controller/README.md

 - **Patch Editing**
   - Edit patches and configs here.
     - **Create a patch**
-      - Enter a name at the prompt.
-To create a folder, use the `[FOLDER_NAME]/[FILENAME]` syntax. **DO NOT** include any extentions, the program will do so automatically.
+      - Navigate and select your existing .midipatch file, then `Edit`, or select *Create a new patch here* to create a new patch in your currently selected folder.
-      - If editing, select `Overwrite` at the prompt given.
-This will allow for editing of an existing patch.
+      - If creating a new patch, **DO NOT** include the `.midipatch` extention, as this will create a file called `[your_file_name].midipatch.midipatch`.
       - Select an option.
         - **Update patch list**
           - ***YOU MUST HAVE `gedit` INSTALLED TO USE THIS FEATURE!*** gedit was removed in Ubuntu 24 I think.